Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

 ampli pull
 ```

-A browser window will open and automatically log you in or prompt you for your credentials.
-Ampli will store your project-specific settings in `ampli.json` and your user-specific settings (such as your credentials) in `~/ampli.json`.
+A browser window opens and automatically logs you in or prompt you for your credentials.
+Ampli stores your project-specific settings in `ampli.json` and your user-specific settings (such as your credentials) in `~/ampli.json`.
 Depending on your Amplitude organization settings, the CLI might prompt you to choose your Organization and/or Workspace.

 ### Step 3: Generate your analytics SDK